 What purpose could dissociation possibly serve as a response to trauma?

-Lot of times people find themselves helpless in the face of trauma.
+A lot of times, people find themselves helpless in the face of trauma.
 Since they cannot do anything to change the situation, they disconnect from the situation to protect themselves from the feelings of extreme pain, shame, and fear.

 By making the person disconnected and emotionally numb, their minds give them an opportunity to go through or survive the traumatic experience.